 Resourcing Consumers and Producers

 In developing your understanding of how Kafka consumers operate within Kafka’s architecture and from a resource perspective, it’s crucial to recognize that consumers and producers do not run on Kafka brokers, and instead require their own CPU and IO resources.
 This resource independence is a boon when it comes to running consumers in whatever method and quantity is ideal for the task at hand, providing full flexibility with no need to consider internal resource relationships while deploying consumers across brokers.
 That said, this flexibility comes with responsibility: it’s up to you to figure out the optimal deployment and resourcing methods for your consumers and producers.
-This is no small challenge, and must be considered with care.
-Leveraging highly scalable and elastic microservices to fulfill this need is one suggested strategy.
+This is no small challenge and must be considered with care.
+Leveraging highly scalable and elastic microservices to fulfil this need is one suggested strategy.

 Apache Kafka offers a uniquely versatile and powerful architecture for streaming workloads with extreme scalability, reliability, and performance.
 To learn more about how Instaclustr’s Managed Services can help your organization make the most of Kafka and all of the 100% open source technologies available on the Instaclustr Managed Platform, sign up for a free trial here.